Psychtoolbox-3/psychtoolbox-3.github.com/docs/PerceptualVBLSyncTest.md

 stimulation.
 Caveat: This logic has been developed and tested specifically
 for testing on Linux with a single X-[Screen](Screen) spanning multiple displays.
 It may
 or may not be suitable to assess other operating systems or display configurations.

+'useVulkan' If 1, try to use a Vulkan display backend instead of the
+[OpenGL](OpenGL) display backend.
+See 'help PsychVulkan'.

 After starting this test, you should see a flickering greyish background
 that flickers in a homogenous way - without cracks or weird moving patterns